Saturday, October 8, 2011

 photo link

 A familiar feature in Olympic Equestrian competitions, a Hanoverian is a strong, robust and elegant breed of horse that traced its root in northern Germany.
-Considered the best and popular amongst European warm bloods, Hanoverian was first used as carriage horse, but was interbreed with thoroughbred producing more agile, athletic, and good temperament offspring, suitable for competitions.
+Considered the best and popular amongst European warm bloods, Hanoverian was first used as carriage horses, but was interred with thoroughbred producing more agile, athletic, and good temperament offspring, suitable for competitions.
 The horse colors range from bay, chestnut, gray, brown, or black.
 It stands to about 15.3 to 16.2 hands, with a plain head, expressive eyes, long robust neck, strong back, and powerful body.
 Known for its elegant gaits, long strides and powerful jumps, this athletic horse shines in the Olympic equestrian disciplines including dressage, jumping and combined riding.

 6. Highland Pony

-4 comments:
+25 comments:

 1. A very good one papa.
 Keep it up.
 You are one of my role models on Triond.